brianpetro/Smart-Connections-Docs/Smart Connections Obsidian plugin/SC Commands docs.md

 - Random Note
 	- opens a random note from the connections to the current note
 - Refresh & Make Connections
-	- recreates the embedding for the current note and refreshed the [[Connections pane (Smart Connections view)]]
+	- recreates the embedding for the current note and refreshes the [[Connections pane (Smart Connections view)]]
 - Open:
 	- Connections pane (Smart Connections view; "Find Connections")
 	- Smart Lookup (semantic search) pane